neeraj-laad/docs/README.md

 We welcome all contributions to the Appsody project.
 Please see our [Contributing guidelines](CONTRIBUTING.md)

-IIf you find a bug, such as a typo, or are confused by our documentation, please let us know by [creating an issue](https://github.com/appsody/docs/issues/new).
+If you find a bug, such as a typo, or are confused by our documentation, please let us know by [creating an issue](https://github.com/appsody/docs/issues/new).

 ## Community